jax-ml/jax/jax/experimental/jax2tf/README.md

    * `XlaConv` and `XlaConv2` (wrap XLA ConvGeneralDilated operator).
    * `XlaDot` and `XlaDotV2` (wrap XLA DotGeneral operator).
    * `XlaGather` (wraps XLA Gather operator).
 We could use `tf.gather` in some cases but not always.
-Also, `tf.gather` has different semantics than `lax.gather` for index out of bounds.
+Also, `tf.gather` has a different semantics than `lax.gather` for index out of bounds.
    * `XlaScatter` (wraps XLA Scatter operator).
    * `XlaSelectAndScatter` (wraps XLA SelectAndScatter operator).